-Intro to Film and Video on Location
+Intro to Scripted Film & Video Production

-289.112 Recommended for Film & Television pathway Be introduced to industry-standard techniques for film and video production on location.
+289.112 Recommended for Film & Television pathway

+Be introduced to industry-standard techniques for film and video production on location.
 Learn lighting and digital recording processes essential for the creation and development of externally-based (non-studio) productions.